Winderful visualises the UK’s wind energy in real-time.

 It’s an experiment using data to tell stories about renewable energy.

 We believe that interactive storytelling – turning data into things that people manipulate and play with – is a great way to make a point.
-If we can help get the messages across a bit more clearly and in a way people can grasp and appreciate, then we’ve achieved our goal.
+If we can help get the messages across a bit more clearly and in a way that fires the imagination, then we’ve achieved our goal.

 How it works: